isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 to your own priority.</p>
 </li>
 <li>
-<p>Removes the need that you and your trading community to sign up to one
+<p>removes the need that you and your trading community to sign up to one
 single platform.</p>
 </li>
 </ul>